Onlyprakash/Jupyter-Notebook-with-libraries/README.md

 * Handling data transformations during analysis

-* In short, NumPy gives this project speed and accuracy when working with numeric columns in the dataset
+* NumPy gives this project speed and accuracy when working with numeric columns in the dataset